 Christmas family fun aplenty with a huge ice rink, two circuses, an observation wheel and the Magical Ice Kingdom, plus themed bars for the grown-ups

-This year the Magical Ice Kingdom presents an 'Deep Sea Adventure' - an immersive walk through experience filled with ice, snow sculptures and a bubble wall.
+This year the Magical Ice Kingdom presents an 'Enchanted Forest' - an immersive walk through experience filled with ice and snow sculptures.
 Along with the 60-metre observation wheel, rollercoasters and fairground rides will keep thrill seekers happy.
 A good alternative for those who prefer to stay on solid ground are the selection of themed bars with real fires, except for the Ice Bar (for obvious structural reasons) where even the glasses you drink from are made of ice.